 Actually, that’s misleading.
 If you Google “Ruby Martini” (and I can’t believe Google has now become such a common verb) you’ll see an array of different recipes.
 Some call for cranberry juice, others call for grenadine.
 However, some used pink grapefruit juice, citron vodka and triple sec – a combination that’s not a world away from a Cosmopolitan.
 The proportions of each varied from recipe to recipe and all added sugar syrup, but here’s what worked for me:

-- 1 and 1/2 shots of pink grapefruit juice
+- One and a half shots (45ml) of pink grapefruit juice

-- 1 shot of lemon/citron vodka (vodka is known to go well with pink grapefruit)
+- One shot of lemon/citron vodka (vodka is known to go well with pink grapefruit)

 Shake with ice and pour through a strainer into a chilled martini glass.
 Rub some of the grapefruit peel around the rim, twist the peel, and drop in.